Research and data gathering

 Study concerning birds of prey in Fanes-Sennes-Prags / Fanes-Senes-Braies Nature Park and Puez-Geisler / Puez-Odle Nature Park

-This study, which was commissioned by the provincial office for nature parks, was conducted from 1999 to 2001 by Dr. Antonio Borgo, with the goal of researching the daytime and nocturnal birds of prey species at both nature parks.
+This study, which was commissioned by the provincial office for nature parks (today office for nature), was conducted from 1999 to 2001 by Dr. Antonio Borgo, with the goal of researching the daytime and nocturnal birds of prey species at both nature parks.
 Dr. Borgo analyzed the habitat of each species, which he then used to draw up potential-distribution maps.
 The study report was written in Italian.